ciprian-dragoe/Less.Keys/README.md

 1. You can disable the program in certain apps by adding keywords of the program name in the file `my-settings.cfg` under the section `[disable] appNames`
 <br>Example:
 <br>`[disable]
- appNames=Remote Desktop Connection~~~StarCraft~~~Virtual Machine Connection
+ appNames=Remote Desktop Connection~~~StarCraft~~~Virtual Machine Connection~~~skype
 `
 <br>While you are playing Starcraft it would be as if you have not opened LessKeys.
 <br>If you open Skype you will notice that LessKeys is still functioning.
 This is because you have entered with lower letter the word `skype` and the application name is with upper letter, so you need to enter `Skype`
 1. If you have a trackpoint you can simulate as if you have a middle mouse button for scrolling like in thinkpad keyboards by pressing the "space" key and moving the trackpoint which will trigger a scroll.
 To enable this functionality add in the `my-settings.cfg` section `mouse` property `scrollPoll` and `scrollAcceleration` any positive number.
 You can play with these number to adjust the scroll speed
-1. For the layout used in `.\scr\app\environmentDependent\kinesisReplacer` you will see that in the file `my-layout.cfg` you have remapped for the "2" key to "ctrlClick".
-This is a special modifier key which acts as ctrl key and if no combination was sent a right click
+1. For the layout used in `.\docs\archived-layouts\kinesisReplacer\` you will see in the file `my-layout.cfg` that the "2" key is remapped to "leftShiftClick".
+This is a special modifier key which acts as the shift key and if no other key has been presed after pressing "2" the right click will be sent (or the value assigned to it in the my-settings.cfg file)
 ## Development
-1. Before committing any PR please be sure that all integration tests are passing by running `./src/startTests.ahk`
+1. Before committing any PR please be sure that all integration tests are passing by running `./src/lessKeys/LessKeys_test.ahk`
 <br>This will start the notepad app and enter certain phrases during which it checks the validity of the code.
-The tests last ~4 minutes and at the end you will see an output in notepad with all the test results (if any failed tests you will see them at the end of the file)
+The tests last ~10 minutes and at the end you will see an output in notepad with all the test results (if any failed tests you will see them at the end of the file)
-1. Before committing any PR please also create a new binary by executing the src\compileLive.ahk
-1. The code is structured to make the difference between live/test/development environment by the files it includes when you start the app via `./src/start{yourDevelopmentEnvironment}`.
-The code which is dependent on the running environment should be put in the folder `./src/app/environmentDependent/`
+1. The code is structured to make the difference between live/test/development environment by the files it includes when you start the app via `./src/environmentDependent/{yourDevelopmentEnvironmentName}`